-We were inspired to build Leonardo after we realized that small businesses might not have the resources to research the purchasing habits of customers in their neighbourhoods.
+We were inspired to build Leonardo after we realized that businesses might not have the resources to research the purchasing habits of customers in their neighbourhoods.
 We wanted to create an application that allows businesses and other individuals to find out where, when and how people spend their money, which not only helps them make financial decisions, but also lets them monitor employee spending with company money.

 What it does

 Leonardo draws a heat map of where transactions are being made, and lets the user filter these transactions by a minimum amount.
 The user can also decide the time-periods of the transactions, and look at how spending data changes over time.